 From being the heart throb of India (being known as the ‘Lara Lappa girl’ at her peak) to begging at a film function in the 1980s in Pakistan for money to marry off her sister’s daughters, Meena Shorey’s is the classic and tragic riches-to-rags story one often finds in the filmline.

-She was born Khursheed Jehan, the second of four children, in Raiwind in a small rural household on November 17, 1921.
+Shorey was born Khurshid Jehan, the second of four children, in Ferozepur in a small rural household, it is thought, in 1921.
 Her father was based in Multan but due to his wayward ways, he lost whatever land the family owned.
 He tried his hand in the dyeing business in Lahore but that too failed and to make things worse for the family, he used to brutally beat his wife.
 Meena’s elder sister, Wazir Begum, married and shifted to Bombay and she got Meena and their mother to move there as well.

-In Bombay, she accompanied her brother-in-law to the mahurat of Sohrab Modi’s Sikandar (1941).
-Modi, taken in by her beauty, offered her a supporting role in the film and bound her to a contract to work exclusively for him.
+In Bombay, Meena, accompanied her brother-in-law to the mahurat of Sohrab Modi’s Sikandar (1941).
+Modi, taken in by her beauty, offered her a supporting role in the film and bound her to a contract to work exclusively for him for Rs 650 a month.
 He also gave her the name Meena.
 Sikandar did extremely well and Meena was on her way.
 Modi then cast her as the second lead in Phir Milenge (1942) and Prithvi Vallabh (1943).
 In the last named, she was paired opposite Al Nasir, whom she later married.
 The marriage did not last very long due to Nasir’s womanizing ways.
 As it is, this was Meena’s second marriage.
-She was married to actor Zahur Raja in 1941 earlier.
+She was married to another actor, Zahur Raja, in 1941 earlier.

 Meena hit the high point of her screen career with Roop K Shorey’s Ek Thi Larki (1949), co-starring Motilal.
 The film, a comedy thriller, looks at a girl (Meena) on the run after she witnesses a murder and shows a new facet of Meena exploring her comic talents, which were considerable.
 But above all it was the popularity of the song Lara Lappa Lara Lappa that was chiefly responsible for the film’s success.
 The song was hummed in every nook and corner of the country and as mentioned, Meena became known as the ‘Lara Lappa girl!’
 She also got married to Roop K Shorey becoming Meena Shorey.